so-rose/little-scripts/README.md

 ### **Requires djv-view**

 -**sek**: The universal sequence viewer!
-Point sek at directories & MOVs alike - it'll open up djv-view to play it!
+Point sek at directories & videos alike - it'll open up djv-view to play it.